Canon T6i vs Panasonic GH2

 It is notable that the T6i offers wifi support, while the GH2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6i and the GH2 have been discontinued, but can regularly be found used on eBay.
+Both the T6i and the GH2 have been discontinued, but can regularly be found used on ebay.
 The GH2 was replaced by the Panasonic GH3, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GH2 Manual.
+Further information on the features and operation of the T6i and GH2 can be found, respectively, in the Canon T6i Manual (free pdf) or the online Panasonic GH2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6i and the Panasonic GH2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.